Sensei

 Jodo

-The University of Wollongong Kendo Club has never had a Jodo sensei of its own, instead students support their self practice on Sundays by periodically travelling to the Sydney Shindo Muso Ryu Jodo dojo on saturday mornings for instruction under Paul Maloney, backed up by attending the annual national Jodo seminar and gradings.
-From May 2003 until the end of 2006 Maloney sensei arranged for himself or another of his qualified instructors to visit for a 3 hour session once a month, this gave our training a significant boost until our experience increased.
-Regular weekly training is lead by Robert Brown (Yondan Seitei Jodo) and Aden Steinke (Sandan Seitei Jodo).
+For Koryu(SMR) training the University of Wollongong Kendo Club has never had a Jodo sensei of its own, instead students support their self practice by periodically travelling to the Sydney Shindo Muso Ryu Jodo dojo on saturday mornings for instruction under Paul Maloney.
+From May 2003 until the end of 2006 Maloney sensei arranged for himself or another of his qualified instructors to visit for a 3 hour session once a month, this gave our training a significant boost until our experience increased to permit self practice.

 Paul Maloney on the ocassion of his first monthly seminar in Wollongong May 2003